1954 Robert Bouchet #26 Spruce Brazilian RW

 I had to put her on a stand, thus the photography.
 I didn’t care for her balance on the photo mat, and well, you can imagine.
 Not taking a chance!
 LOL Thus, the photos of her are on the stand.
 I spent a good amount of time photographing her from various angles, closeups, etc. Full transparency, as usual.

 There are 2 expertly repaired cracks in the top, upper bout side.
 They are stable.
 There are 5 cleats installed on one of the cracks, 4 on the other.
 There is another cleat at the top bout, treble side, as well as 2 parallel to the rosette, all on the treble side.
 I will attempt to photograph the cleats, the best I can manage.
 The finish was not fixed, thus, leaving the original finish intact.
 I will attempt to photograph these, internally as well.
 I spoke with a few luthiers to get their own take on addressing the guitar further.
 We all agreed that it was better to leave the guitar as is, rather than risk “anything”, as the issues were previously addressed.
 The guitar is easily worked on by a competent and knowledgeable luthier, but this will be left to the discretion of the buyer.
 (As noted below, I will be addressing the previous repairs using hide glue, not the finish, which is actually not bad at all).
+Please note that as of July 1, 2023, the guitar is being addressed with hide glue and additional cleats to further reinforce the previous issues discussed.
+She will be perfectly stable when I am done, which should be inside of the next 2 weeks or so.
+The guitar will be available as of July 21, 2023 at the latest.
+I mention this below, where it bears repeating.
+The work on the guitar is complete as of July 18, 2023.
+Stablized, all existing repairs inspected, hide glue reapplied where necessary, setup are all completed.
+The guitar is in beautiful, stable and playing condition.
+Setup is superb!

 The back and sides are in excellent shape, as well as the neck joint, the set of the neck.
 In the photos, I noticed a small fissure on the back, by the butt of the guitar.
 Inspection shows that she is stable, not moving, but again, full transparency.